Global Forum on Transparency and Exchange of Information for Tax Purposes: Expansion of exchange of information

+In 2022, the OECD agreed the Crypto-Assets Reporting Framework for the exchange of information on transactions in cryptocurrencies and other digital assets.
+No formal date for adoption has been agreed as at September 2023, although the EU has committed to a 2026 start date for its members.

 Members and observers

 Members

 At its founding in 2000, the Forum had 32 member tax jurisdictions, and it had 90 members in September 2009.
 In November 2015, the Forum had 128 member tax jurisdictions and the European Union, and in November 2019 it had 158 members: